Fazekas Mihály Gimnázium (Budapest)

 Fazekas Mihály Gimnázium (in English: Mihály Fazekas High School; full official name: Budapesti Fazekas Mihály Gyakorló Általános Iskola és Gimnázium; also known among alumni as simply Fazekas (potter) or even Fazék (pot)) is a high school in Budapest, Hungary.
-Over the past 40 years it has built up a reputation for excellence, especially in mathematics and in the exact sciences.

 History

 Early years

 The school's history reaches back to 1911 when the mayor of Budapest opened an elementary school at the site to meet the increasing demand for education in the expanding city.
 A year later, the building became temporary home to the Pedagogical Seminary, whose purpose was to provide guidance and later supervision for all teachers and schools in the city.
 The elementary school thus became a training school where teachers could become acquainted with the latest pedagogical techniques.
 The seminars given at the school became enormously popular between the two World Wars; Zsigmond Móricz often praised them in Nyugat.

 The beginnings of the high school are to be found in the St. Benedictus High School run by Benedictine monks from 1923 at a site very close to the present location.
 After the Communist takeover the school was nationalised and continued under the present name.
 The proximity of the Pedagogical Seminary allowed for close and deepening cooperation.
 In 1960 the high school was transformed into a training high school to extend the model (already successful for elementary schools) to the entire 12 years of education.
 The high school moved to the present building and the full, official name became Fazekas Mihály Fővárosi Gyakorló Általános Iskola és Gimnázium.

 The building was severely damaged both in World War II and again in the 1956 revolution.
-Since 1957 the Seminary has enjoyed its most successful period ever.